-The audit trail from the accounting statements 2019/20 to the supporting documents is well organised and overall the accounts are a true and fair reflection of the transactions that have occurred during the year to 31 March 2020.
+The audit trail from the accounting statements 2021/22 to the supporting documents is well organised and overall the accounts are a true and fair reflection of the transactions that have occurred during the year to 31 March 2022.

 Arguably one of the most important roles of a councillor is the responsibility to protect the assets of the community.
 Risk management and review of expenditure against budget are key aspects that enable councillors to meet this requirement.
-Processes in these areas are continuing to improve with regular meetings where review of risk matrices and expenditure is reviewed.
+Processes in these areas are continuing to improve with regular meetings where review of risk matrices and expenditure are of high importance.
+The continued use of the budget variance report should enable councillors to focus on the areas that show significant variance between actual results and budgeted numbers.